Self-Isolating in Halls

 Depending on the reason for your need to self-isolate there are different procedures you should follow:

 |Reason for self-isolation||What will happen|

 * - Exemptions: If you are fully vaccinated in the UK and have completed the College's vaccination declaration you are not required to self-isolate as a close or household contact.
+However, you should take an LFD test every day for 7 days.
 This currently only applies to fully vaccinated people who received their final dose of an MHRA-approved vaccine in the UK and at least 14 days have passed since you received the recommended doses of that vaccine.
 If you received your vaccine(s) outside of the UK including those from Europe and the USA), you are required to self-isolate.
-In addition, you are not required to self-isolate if you are below the age of 18 years 6 months and/or you have taken part in, or are currently part of, an approved COVID-19 vaccine trial.
-Finally, you are exempt from self-isolation if you are not able to get vaccinated for medical reasons.
+In addition, you are not required to self-isolate if you are below the age of 18 years 6 months and/or you have taken part in, or are currently part of, an approved COVID-19 vaccine trial or are not able to get vaccinated for medical reasons.

 - Your personal tutor and your Department are here to help you access the right support and services if you are experiencing any difficulties.